-This fall, we are putting a new twist on the ensemble programming that has been the heart and soul of the GPYO for 60 years.
+This year, we are putting a new twist on the ensemble programming that has been the heart and soul of the GPYO for 60 years.

 Our performance workshops are inspired by the studio classes, repertoire classes and master classes that are offered at conservatories and music schools.
 They are designed to train musicians as solo performers … but you don’t need to be a pre-professional musician to benefit from the format.

 Typically, musicians bring solo music that they are preparing for a concert, recital or audition.
 They play some or all of a piece, and receive feedback from a professional musician – their own instructor, a guest specialist on their own instrument, or maybe another member of the faculty, who may or may not be a specialist on their instrument.
 They also receive feedback and support from the others in the class.
 This is a great way to get comfortable with performing, to try out new interpretations of a piece, and to get input from an encouraging audience.